shusaura85/notparadoxlauncher/README.md

 ## What's it for

 The app was designed for Cities: Skylines (Steam) but it should work with all Paradox Interactive games that use their launcher (untested)
 In here you will find the Windows version (compiled with Delphi 10.3).
-The Linux version is inside the linux folder.
-There is currently no Mac version available.
+The Linux version source code is inside the linux-src folder.
+The Mac version source code is inside the mac-src folder.
 Steam Overlay is working!

 ## Features